Solar granule

-A granule is a convection cell in the Sun's photosphere.
-They are caused by convection currents of plasma in the Sun's convective zone, directly below the photosphere.
-The grainy appearance of the solar photosphere is produced by the tops of these convective cells and is called granulation.
+In solar physics and observation, granules are convection cells in the Sun's photosphere.
+They are caused by currents of plasma in the Sun's convective zone, directly below the photosphere.
+The grainy appearance of the photosphere is produced by the tops of these convective cells; this pattern is referred to as granulation.

-The rising part of the granules is located in the center where the plasma is hotter.
-The outer edge of the granules is darker due to the cooler descending plasma.
+The rising part of each granule is located in the center, where the plasma is hotter.
+The outer edges of the granules are darker due to cooler descending plasma.
 (The terms darker and cooler are strictly by comparison to the brighter, hotter plasma.
-According to the Stefan–Boltzmann law, luminosity increases with the fourth power of temperature leading to even a small loss of heat producing a large luminosity contrast.)
-In addition to the visible appearance, which would be explained by convective motion, Doppler shift measurements of the light from individual granules provides evidence for the convective nature of the granules.
+According to the Stefan–Boltzmann law, luminosity increases with the fourth power of temperature, causing even a small loss of heat to produce a large luminosity contrast.)
+In addition to the visible appearance, which can be explained by convective motion, Doppler shift measurements of the light from individual granules provides evidence for the convective nature of the granules.

 A typical granule has a diameter on the order of 1500 km and lasts 8 to 20 minutes before dissipating.
 At any one time, the Sun's surface is covered by about 4 million granules.
 Below the photosphere is a layer of "supergranules" up to 30000 km in diameter with lifespans of up to 24 hours.